Kill Team 2024 Review: Inquisitorial Agents

 Five Kasrkin

 These are very like your Tempestus Scions, with 8w, 4+ saves and hitting on 3s with the same guns.
-Unlike the Scions you can only have two gunners, though one of those can be a sniper, which Scions don’t have.
-You do get some interesting specialists, including the Demo-trooper with melta mine and the Recon-trooper, who can use the Kasrkin Relocate strategy ploy to give operative’s within 3” of the Recon-trooper a free dash.
+You can only have two gunners, including a sniper and five other special weapon options.
+You get some great specialists including a Vox-operator who can hand out two APL boosts a turn, a Demo-trooper with melta mine and the Recon-trooper, who can use the Kasrkin Relocate strategy ploy to give operative’s within 3” of the Recon-trooper a free dash.

 Playing This Team